-At Fetterman & Associates, PA, we are dedicated to serving injured victims of car accidents in St. Lucie County, Florida by providing the services of an experienced St. Lucie car accident lawyer.
+At Fetterman Law we are dedicated to serving injured victims of car accidents in St. Lucie County, Florida by providing the services of an experienced St. Lucie car accident lawyer.
 Aside from this, we also want to go above and beyond by ensuring that fewer accidents happen on our roads.

 Read through these car accident statistics from St. Lucie County, Florida, and keep them in mind the next time you get behind the wheel.